-What's crucial to note is that inhibition of this weakened sort no longer resolves The Big-Number Small-Number Problem.
-Since infants continue to consistently perform 1:4 discriminations across the subitizing threshold using their ANS, despite prolonged presentation times, it remains unclear why infants consistently failed to discriminate one cracker from four crackers in (e.g.) Feigenson and Carey (2005) by using their ANS.
-Indeed, this point is exacerbated when we consider that the infants in Feigenson's studies were older (ten-months-old) and would, thus, be expected to discriminate harder ratios than the seven-month-olds tested in Cordes and Brannon's (Libertus & Brannon 2010).
-While there might be other ways to flesh out Weak Inhibition, these problems motivate consideration of a fresh approach to resolving The Big-Number Small-Number Problem.
+What's crucial for us is that inhibition of this weakened sort no longer resolves The Big-Small Problem.
+Since infants continue to consistently perform 1:4 discriminations across the subitizing threshold using their ANS, despite prolonged presentation times, it remains unclear why infants consistently failed to discriminate one cracker from four crackers in (e.g.) Feigenson and Carey (2005) using their ANS.
+Indeed, this point is exacerbated when we consider that the infants in Feigenson's studies were older (ten-months-old) and would, thus, be expected to discriminate harder ratios than the seven-month-olds tested by Cordes and Brannon (see: Libertus & Brannon 2010).
+While there might be other ways to flesh out Weak Inhibition, these concerns motivate a fresh approach to resolving The Big-Small Problem.